EKALER-Software/QAAutomationPractice/README.md

+This project has been developed for those who are new to automation !

 STEP BY STEP CREATING A TESTING PROJECT. ( ENGLISH )

 1- You need the download **IntelliJ Idea** you can use this link